NFL Week 1 no-shows: Suspended players for opener (and beyond)

 Dante Fowler Jr., DE

 Suspension: Will miss the season opener for violating the NFL's personal conduct policy.
-Fowler pled no contest to charges of battery, criminal mischief, and petty theft relating to a July 2017 incident and arrest.
+Fowler pled no contest to charges of battery, criminal mischief and petty theft relating to a July 2017 incident and arrest.

 What it means: Fowler isn't a starter, but he is a key part of the rotation and lines up opposite Yannick Ngakoue in the third-down rush package.
 With second-year player Dawuane Smoot battling an ankle injury (after missing time earlier in camp because of a hand injury), the Jaguars are going to have to rely on Lerentee McCray and rookie first-round pick Taven Bryan to back up Calais Campbell.
 Fowler had eight sacks last season and is solid against the run.
 That's probably where his loss will be felt the most in the opener against the New York Giants and running back Saquon Barkley. -- Michael DiRocco